Danilo Cavalcante: Manhunt

 The intense search continued until a major development took place on September 9, when Cavalcante appeared to have broken through the search perimeter at Longwood Gardens when he was spotted on a Ring video doorbell standing on the porch of a former co-worker's house in East Pikeland Township, near Phoenixville, nearly 20 miles northeast of the search perimeter.
 Cavalcante appeared to have shaven and was wearing a new set of clothes.
-Police found that Cavalcante stole a van owned by a local dairy store near Longwood Gardens and drove it to Phoenixville area.
+Police found that Cavalcante stole a van owned by a local dairy store near Longwood Gardens and drove it to the Phoenixville area.

 On the morning of September 10, at approximately 10:40 a.m., Cavalcante's stolen van was discovered abandoned and out of fuel in a field in East Nantmeal Township.
 The search perimeter shifted to another new location, this time in the area of the stolen van.
 That same day, Cavalcante's sister, Eleni Cavalcante, was arrested by ICE officials for "immigration issues".

 On September 11, as the search continued, Cavalcante was placed on the Interpol red list, and authorities upped the reward for information on Cavalcante's whereabouts from $20,000 to $25,000.
 That night, Cavalcante was sighted again, and a 911 call reported a shooting near an elementary school in South Coventry Township.
 Police found that Cavalcante broke into the garage of a home in the area.
 The homeowner discovered Cavalcante in his home and reportedly shot at him seven times, but Cavalcante was able to escape the house and steal a .22 rifle with a scope and a flashlight from the home.
 Police then discovered Cavalcante's sweatshirt and shoes in close proximity to the home.
 Once Cavalcante was confirmed to be armed, police urged residents in the area of South Coventry Township to lock all doors, windows and vehicles, and to shelter-in-place.
 All schools in the Owen J. Roberts School District would close for the next day.

 Police created a new search perimeter in South Coventry Township that was tighter than previous ones, as they were confident they now had Cavalcante surrounded.
 The search continued throughout the day on September 12.
 At around 1:00 a.m. on September 13, a DEA plane with thermal imaging technology spotted Cavalcante in the woods.
-Despite the sighting, police were forced to wait until sunrise to approach because of inclement weather which hindered the surveillance plane from safely operating.
+Despite the sighting, police were forced to wait until sunrise to approach because of inclement weather that hindered the surveillance plane from safely operating.